 The wind stayed true and gained in velocity.
-By early midmorning it was blowing over twenty knots, providing an exhilarating ride for everyone on board.
-Already the waves were bigger than the day before.
+By midmorning it was blowing twenty knots and the waves were growing bigger.
 If this affected how Mamede sailed his jangada, I didn’t see it.
-He hadn’t touched the mainsheet since setting it on the calçador, and our course, though not as easily determined by an elevated sun, still cut a path orthogonal to the wind.
+He hadn’t touched the mainsheet since first wrapping it around the calçador, and our course, though not as easily determined by the elevated sun, still cut a path orthogonal to the wind.
 The only difference was the angle of our deck — it kept getting steeper.
-Having no experience with jangadas, I didn’t know how hard they could be pushed, or what it would take to flip one over.
-My ignorance in this respect did not bring me bliss.
+Having no experience with jangadas, I didn’t know how hard they could be pushed — what it would take to flip one over.
+My ignorance in this case did not bring me bliss.

 As any dinghy sailor knows, the point where a sailboat capsizes isn’t always clear.
 It can sneak up on you rather quickly.
-One moment you are sitting high and pretty — the next — face down in the water.
-All it takes is one good gust to blow you over.
+One moment you are sitting high and pretty — the next — face down in the water (just like I was in my first sailing final).
+All it takes is one good puff to blow you over.
 Thirty miles offshore, this is not where I wanted to be.

 It’s not the end of the world when a jangada capsizes: they are made of wood and have no ballast.
 Even upside down and filled with water, a jangada will not sink.
-It won’t float very high because of the density of the wood, but at least there will be something to hang onto.
-The problem becomes flipping it back.
+The hull won’t float very high, due to the density of the wood, but at least you will have something to hold onto.
+The problem then becomes flipping the boat back.
 With a flat deck and its rig underwater, an overturned jangada is even more stable than one right side up.

 A capsized jangada can be righted.
 All it takes is patience, skill, hard work, luck, and a boat-load of courage.
-The first thing to do is lighten the load below the waterline — remove everything from the deck that is weighing it down: unhitch the anchors, remove the rig from the banco, free the fish from the icebox, detach, untie, cut away anything that will keep the hull facing down.
+First you need to lighten the load below the waterline — remove everything from the deck that is weighing it down: unhitch the anchors, remove the mast from the banco, free the fish in the icebox, detach, untie, cut away anything that will keep the hull facing down.
 “Clear the decks,” you might say, but this deck is now underwater, with rollers rolling and whitecaps breaking.
-Come up for air, get a mouthful of water; tons of seawater driving you down, down and around, around and down.
-And if it’s nighttime, you will have to do it in the inky dark.
+Come up for air, get a mouthful of water — tons of seawater driving you down — down and around, around and down.
+And if it’s nighttime, you’ll have to do it in the inky dark.

-Located on the transom of every deepwater jangada is a wood plug that looks like a large wine cork.
+Located on the transom of every deepwater jangada is a wooden plug that looks like a large wine cork.
 Pull the plug and the air bleeds out (it helps to remove the hatch cover first).
 Eventually the hull sinks low enough to simply roll it over.
 But there is nothing “simple” about doing this in a running sea.
-A smart mestre will use the waves to his advantage: swim the jangada around to face the waves beam on, get his crew on the leeward chine to weigh the side down, wait patiently for the right roller to punch the hull over – repeat four Our Father’s and three Hail Mary’s.
+A smart mestre will use the waves to his advantage: swim the jangada around to face the waves, beam on; get his crew on the leeward chine to weigh that side down; wait patiently for the right roller to punch the hull over; repeat four Our Father’s and three Hail Mary’s.

-Once the hull is righted, the jangadeiros start bailing (after putting the plug back in, of course).
+Once the hull is righted the jangadeiros start bailing (after sticking the plug back in).
 And they bail and bail and bail and bail — trying to stay ahead of the waves that are washing over the deck and filling the hatch.
 If they are fast enough and lucky enough — each man taking a turn with a cup, pot, or pan — hours later the hull will be up and floating again.
 They can then step the mast and sail back home.
-And if the mast is broken, the fishermen will jury-rig the longest piece they can find and limp back home.
+And if the mast is broken the fishermen will jury-rig the longest piece they can find and limp back home.

 I was sitting with Mamede on his porch a couple of days before our trip and asked if he had ever capsized.
-“Yes—when I was younger.”
+“Yes,” he replied, “when I was younger.”
 He then went on to describe the plug-pulling trick.
 Though the incident had occurred over twenty years before, he recalled it like a recent memory.

 “Did you ever come close?”

 Standing high on the windward side that second morning, watching the green water rush over our submerged lower rail, bits of that conversation kept crossing my mind.
-At times the deck heeled so steeply I was certain we were going to be pitched into the sea.
+At times the deck heeled so steeply I was certain we were going to capsize.
 Whenever this happened my eyes would dart to Mamede for confirmation that the end was near.
 But rather than concern, what I saw was a look of quiet concentration.
-And something else his normally staid countenance could not conceal — pleasure!
-It was clear from his gleaming eyes and upturned lips that Mamede was having fun, pushing his jangada to the limit.
+And something else his normally staid countenance could not conceal — pleasure.
+It was clear from his gleaming eyes and upturned lips that Mamede was having fun, pushing his little boat to the limit.

-Also living at home were two grandchildren and Mamede’s mother, a tough old bird who scowled whenever I spoke, trying hard to understand my lousy Portuguese.
+Also living at home were two grandchildren and Mamede’s mother, a tough old bird who scowled whenever I spoke, trying hard to understand my weak Portuguese.
 Mamede looked just like her.

 Mamede supported all of these people with his fishing.
-It was a big responsibility any way you looked at it.
+It was a huge responsibility, any way you looked at it.
 And the only job security he had was his own health and the condition of his jangada.
 There was a local fishing Colônia that provided assistance to fishermen in need.
-But what their fund could dole out was meager at best; certainly not enough to sustain a large family for very long.
-As a fisherman you either fished or relied on somebody else that did.
+But what the fund could dole out was meager at best — certainly not enough to sustain a large family for very long.
+As a fisherman you either fished or relied on somebody else who did.
 The fishing net was the safety net.
 That and family.
 Family got you through the hard times.

-If all this responsibility weighed heavily on Mamede’s broad shoulders, it didn’t appear to be bothering him.
-He seemed quite content putting his little jangada up on its rail, knifing us out to deeper water.
+If all this responsibility weighed heavily on Mamede’s broad shoulders, it didn’t appear to be bothering him that morning.
+He seemed quite content, putting the jangada up on its rail, knifing us out to deeper water.
 Seeing him happy made me happy.
 When the captain is happy, so is the crew.

 Next chapter: Ener-gaia